Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

-The computational latency of the local LLM, or say inference time, is influenced not only by the number of LLM parameters, but also significantly by the length of the prompt, denoted $|P|$, and of the response, $|R|$.
-Following \cite{canziani2016analysis}, we assume that the computational latency is proportional to the number of parameters.
-If the local LLM is comprised of $|\text{LLM}_\text{Local}|$ parameters and requires $2|\text{LLM}_\text{Local}|$ floating point operations (FLOPS) for forward propagation, the computational demand for each token in a reference processing length $|P|_\text{ref}$ is calculated as $\frac{2|\text{LLM}_\text{Local}|}{|P|_\text{ref}}$ FLOPS.
-The latency calculation considers the theoretical peak performance of the local device's GPU, $TF_\text{peak}$ FLOPS.
+The computational latency of the on-device LLM, or say inference time, is influenced not only by the number of LLM parameters, but also significantly by the length of the prompt, denoted $|P|$, and of the response, $|R|$.
+Following \cite{canziani2016analysis}, we assume that the computational latency is proportional to the number of parameters, though other latency models can be easily applied.
+If the on-device LLM is comprised of $|\text{LLM}_\text{Device}|$ parameters and requires $2|\text{LLM}_\text{Device}|$ floating point operations (FLOPs) for forward propagation, the computational demand for each token in a reference processing length $|P|_\text{ref}$ is calculated as $\frac{2|\text{LLM}_\text{Device}|}{|P|_\text{ref}}$ FLOPs.
+The latency calculation considers the theoretical peak performance of the user device's GPU, denoted as $\Theta_\text{peak}$, measured in TeraFLOPS (trillion floating-point operations per second).
 The computational latency can be computed as: